Regulation Takes 2

 It's like, oh, I didn't really care for that.

-I see.
+Yeah, I see it.
 I regret.

 Like, you just got a little bit of bad luck as opposed to you being a chunk.
 Yeah.